Representation Uncertainty in Self-Supervised Learning as Variational Inference: Related work

 \subsection{Variational inference}

-Variational inference in deep learning is generally formulated using auto-encoding variational Bayes~\cite{kingma2013auto}.
-The variational inference estimate latent distributions such as Gaussian~\cite{kingma2013auto}, Gaussian mixture~\cite{tomczak2018vae}, and von Mises-Fischer (vMF) distribution for \textit{spherical} random variables~\cite{davidson2018hyperspherical}.
-Although Wang et al.~\cite{wang2020understanding} pointed out that SSL methods learn representations on the \textit{hypersphere}, their relevance to the spherical variational inference~\cite{davidson2018hyperspherical} has not been discussed.
+In deep learning, variational inference is generally formulated using auto-encoding variational Bayes~\cite{kingma2013auto}.
+The variational inference estimates latent distributions, such as Gaussian~\cite{kingma2013auto}, Gaussian mixture~\cite{tomczak2018vae}, and von Mises-Fischer (vMF) distribution for \textit{hyperspherical} latent space~\cite{davidson2018hyperspherical}.
+Although Wang et al.~\cite{wang2020understanding} pointed out that SSL methods learn representations on the \textit{hypersphere}, their relevance to the spherical variational inference~\cite{davidson2018hyperspherical} has yet to be investigated extensively.

-Multimodal variational autoencoder~\cite{kurle2019multi, wu2018multimodal, shi2019variational, sutter2021generalized} are trained to infer latent variables from \textit{multiple observations}\footnote{We treat multiple observations as \textit{multiview} and \textit{multimodal}.} from different modals.
-The latent variable distribution of multimodal variational inference is often assumed as the \textit{product of experts} or the \textit{mixture of experts} of unimodal distributions \cite{kurle2019multi, wu2018multimodal, shi2019variational}.
-Sutter et al.~ \cite{sutter2021generalized} also clarified the connection between them and generalized them as mixture-of-products-of-experts-VAE.
-Multimodal variational inference seems to be highly related to SSL utilizing \textit{multiview inputs}.
-However, their relation has been unclear.
+A multimodal variational autoencoder~\cite{kurle2019multi, wu2018multimodal, shi2019variational, sutter2021generalized} is trained to infer latent variables from \textit{multiple observations}\footnote{We treat multiple observations as \textit{multiview} and \textit{multimodal}.} from different modalities.
+The latent variable distribution of multimodal variational inference is often assumed to be the \textit{product of experts} or the \textit{mixture of experts} of unimodal distributions \cite{kurle2019multi, wu2018multimodal, shi2019variational}.
+Sutter et al.~\cite{sutter2021generalized} also clarified the connection between them and generalized them as \textit{mixture-of-products-of-experts} (MoPoE) VAE.
+Multimodal variational inference seems highly related to the SSL utilizing the \textit{multiview inputs}.
+However, their relationship has been unclear.